Skip to main content

 • Coupled deployments—one team's issue blocked all deploys

-• Teams couldn't own their deployment cadence
+• No team could own its own deployment cadence

 • Only 2 teams had migrated after months of effort